Updated on: Oct 12th, 2021

 A loan agreement contains the following information:

-A loan agreement must be signed by both the parties in order to avoid any dispute that may occur later.
+A loan agreement must be signed by both the parties (borrower and lender) in order to avoid any dispute that may occur later.